 The university originated from the École special de Lausanne, a school with just 11 students.
 In 1869 it became the technical department of the public Académie de Lausanne.
-After the academy became the University of Lausanne, the école established itself as a federal institute in its own right: the EPFL.
+After the academy became the University of Lausanne, the école established itself as a federal institute in its own right: EPFL.

 Like other Swiss universities, EPFL is unselective in its undergraduate admissions.
 Selection is based on the results of first year exams, which approximately half of students fail.
-EPFL has a highly international student population, with nearly half of students coming to study at the university from abroad.
+EPFL has a highly international student population, with about half of students coming to study at the university from abroad.

 EPFL has coordinated ambitious international research projects, including the Blue Brain Project and the Human Brain Project, attempting to reconstruct mammalian and human brains digitally.
 The institute is home to a nuclear reactor, a fusion reactor and a Blue Gene/Q supercomputer.

-The EPFL campus, shared with the University of Lausanne, is located beside Lake Geneva and is powered entirely by electricity produced from hydropower.
+The EPFL campus in Écublens is located beside Lake Geneva and is powered entirely by electricity produced from hydropower.
 EPFL has several satellite campuses and facilities in Switzerland.
-The EPFL campus hosts regular music festivals, and has two museums: the Musée Bolo and Archizoom.
+The main campus hosts regular music festivals, and has two museums: the Musée Bolo and Archizoom.